ErikVeland/GlassCodeAcademy/README.md

 - Visual Studio Code / Visual Studio 2022
 - Git version control

-> Testing note: For E2E demos and UI inspections in this project, prefer Trae’s built-in browser.
+> Testing note: For E2E demos and UI inspections in this project, prefer Trae's built-in browser.
 Playwright is not required here; any references in lesson content are educational.

 ## System Architecture